beginning of content

 Partners can also experience depression and anxiety during pregnancy and early parenthood.

-You might be finding it harder to cope if you have financial stress and changes to your work/life balance.
+You might be finding it harder to cope if you have financial stress and changes to your work-life balance.
 If your friends have children, try talking to them for advice and ideas on dealing with the big changes that come as a new parent.

-It’s important to look after yourself so you can look after your family.
-That means taking care of your own physical and mental health.
+It is important to look after yourself.
+Take care of your own physical and mental health.
+You do not have to go through this alone.
 Talking openly and honestly with your partner, family or friends can make a big difference.
-Speak up if you’re feeling upset, before your feelings build up.
+Speak up if you are feeling upset, before your feelings build up.

 To ease stress and tension, try: